Zoom into Concrete and Steel

 A new draft report released for public comment by the National Institute of Standards and Technology (NIST) provides a comprehensive set of “best practice” guidelines for designing building structures to resist major fires.
 The document, NISTIR 7563, Best Practice Guidelines for Structural Fire Resistance of Concrete and Steel Buildings, is part of the NIST response to the World Trade Center (WTC) disaster of Sept.
 11, 2001, and was developed in conjunction with the agency’s technical building and fire safety investigation of WTC buildings 1 and 2 (the WTC towers) and 7.
 Read more…

-reference ,
+Categories: reference Tags: ,

 World’s tallest buildings reach completion simultaneously with onset of major recession

-February 25th, 2009
+February 25th, 2009 No comments

 Via Council on Tall Buildings and Urban Habitat: